 We take a cell approach to hitch fabrication to reduce material handling for maximum efficiency.
 When components leave our fab department, they are ready to be welded into receiver hitches.

-Step 3: Welding the Hitch Together
+Part 3: Welding the Hitch Together

 CURT hitches are welded with a combination of manual and robotic welding processes.
 This allows for peak efficiency, speed and accuracy.